 Determination of the skin depth δ calculated from the specific conductor resistance ρ, operating frequency f, and the permeability µo.

 Definition of available width b of the winding window and the requested number of windings NW,tot of a given coil construction.
 As an option constructions, with an air gap can be considered.

 Calculation of tabular approximate values for the recommended total number of single wires ne depending on several nominal single wire diameters ØSW.
 The effectively applied number of single wires for a specific nominal diameter can deviate from the calculated value up to ± 25%.

 ne = k*δ2*b/NW,tot

-Selection of single wire nominal diameter and number of single wires is made.
+From here selection of single wire nominal diameter and -number of single wires is made.
 Following this selection, a determination is made which of the tabular single wire-diameters/-number combinations according given number of windings fits into the winding window.
 A winding window copper filling factor of 25-30% is assumed.
 Demands regarding litz wire resistance and current capacity have to be determined.
-Alternative constructions with bigger single wires is also possible.
+Alternative constructions with bigger single wires are also possible.

 The interaction between skin depth and bundle diameter is taken into account: Calculation of the maximum number of single wires n1,max of the first bunching step is dependent upon the frequency influenced skin depth δ and the chosen nominal single wire diameter ØSW.

-Partition of the calculated total number of single wires, see (3), on several bunching steps respectively combinations of 3, 4, and 5 bundle constructions.
+The calculated total number of single wires, see (3), on several bunching steps respectively combinations of 3, 4, and 5 bundle constructions is now reviewed.

-Table 5 compares the previous given practice-related selection of Elektrisola-typical constructions with those according Ch.
+Table 5 compares the previously given practice related selection of Elektrisola typical constructions with those according Ch.
 R. Sullivan-method.
-It´s related to a layer wound coil and a winding window of 25,8 mm x 8 mm and operating frequencies of 50, 125 and 200 kHz.
+It is related to a layer wound coil and a winding window of 25.8 mm x 8 mm and operating frequencies of 50, 125, and 200 kHz.